For the students who wished to become a Doctor and want to achieve success in the Medical field, NEET is the perfect getaway.

-The National Eligibility Entrance Test is one of the toughest medical entrance exams that is conducted by the National Testing Agency (NTA) twice a year in India.
+The National Eligibility Entrance Test is one of the toughest medical entrance exams that is conducted by the National Testing Agency (NTA) in India.

-Through the NEET career option, candidates get the opportunity to join India's top government and private medical colleges to flourish their career.
+Through the NEET career option, candidates get the opportunity to join India's top government and private medical colleges to flourish their careers.

 NEET has taken over the renowned AIPMT exam and other individual state government and private medical college exams.
 Due to this, the completion level of the NEET exam is increasing day by day.
 Each year, the number of candidates attempting the exam is increasing and so do the NEET cut-off marks.

 Due to the intense competition, many candidates miss an opportunity to crack the NEET exam.

 Let's now move forward to know what all courses will come under NEET?